Bernie Parent: Playing career

 Parent played for the Niagara Falls Flyers of the OHA Junior A league.
 A two-time winner of the Dave Pinkney Trophy (lowest goals-against average or GAA), he wrapped up his junior career on the team that won the OHA championship and the Memorial Cup championship in 1965.

 Parent began his career with the Boston Bruins in the 1965–66 season, appearing in 39 games.
 The following season was split between Boston and the Bruins' farm club in Oklahoma.

 Left unprotected for the 1967 NHL Expansion Draft, Parent was chosen by the Philadelphia Flyers where he and Doug Favell, another former Bruin prospect, split the netminding duties for the Flyers' first season.
 Parent recorded a 2.48 GAA with four shutouts and the Flyers finished first in the NHL's West Division.
-Over the next two seasons, with Favell performing inconsistently or injured, Parent became the Flyers' #1 goalie and appeared in 58 and 62 games for the Flyers achieving impressive Save Percentages of .925 and .921, although due to the weakness of the Flyers who allowed a lot of shots, his GAA and win totals were not nearly as impressive.
+Over the next two seasons, with Favell performing inconsistently or injured, Parent became the Flyers' #1 goalie and appeared in 58 and 62 games for the Flyers achieving impressive save percentages of .925 and .921, although due to the weakness of the Flyers who allowed a lot of shots, his GAA and win totals were not nearly as impressive.

 Looking for help up front to improve the club's offence, Philadelphia dealt Parent and a second-round pick in the 1971 NHL Amateur Draft (Rick Kehoe) to the Toronto Maple Leafs for Bruce Gamble and a first-round selection (Pierre Plante) in the same draft in a three-way transaction that also involved Boston on January 31, 1971.
 The Flyers acquired Rick MacLeish and Danny Schock from the Bruins who received Mike Walton from the Maple Leafs.
 The trade turned out to be a positive turn for Parent.
 In Toronto, Parent joined his boyhood hero, Jacques Plante, who at 42 was having an all-star season.
 Under Plante's tutelage, Parent became a more consistent and technically proficient goalie.
 Parent played well for the Leafs through the 1971–72 season, gaining valuable regular season and playoff experience.

-Without a contract with the Leafs for the 1972–73 season, Parent signed a large contract with the Miami Screaming Eagles of the newly forming World Hockey Association.
+In 1972, Parent signed a large contract with the Miami Screaming Eagles of the newly formed World Hockey Association.
 He was the first NHL player to jump to the new league.
 The Eagles did not materialize as planned, and Parent signed with the Philadelphia Blazers.
-Parent faced a barrage of shots in 63 regular-season games for the Blazers in the defensively weak league.
-After leaving the team over a contract dispute during the 1973 WHA playoffs, he sought a return to the NHL but did not wish to return to the Leafs.
+After leaving the team over a contract dispute, he sought a return to the NHL but did not wish to return to the Leafs.
 Toronto traded Parent's NHL rights back to the Flyers for Favell and a first-round pick in that summer's (1973) amateur draft.